-5 63.
-Implement projects, policies, programs, etc. that reduce the local community's envious are not included in a previously outlined Green Communities measure.
-64. Implement projects, policies, programs, etc. that reduce the local community's envious and the local communities measure. ronmental impact and are not included in a previously outlined Green Communities measure. ronmental impact and 5 5 65.
-Implement projects, policies, programs, etc. that reduce the local community's envious are not included in a previously outlined Green Communities measure. ronmental impact and
+Possible Points Points Applying For Innovation Measures 5 63.
+Implement projects, policies, programs, etc. that reduce the local community's environmental impact and are not included in a previously outlined Green Communities measure.
+5 64.
+Implement projects, policies, programs, etc. that reduce the local community's environmental impact and are not included in a previously outlined Green Communities measure.
+5 Implement projects, policies, programs, etc. that reduce the local community's environmental impact and are not included in a previously outlined Green Communities measure.